Depression is a feeling of intense sadness; it may follow a recent

 Here is a list of nutrients and herbs.
 Use them one at a time for a week or two rather than mixing them so you know how each one works by itself.
 After you have a good understanding how each one makes you feel, you can combine them in lower dosages.

-5-HTP sometimes starts working within hours.
+5-HTP sometimes starts working within hours to help calm and offers a sense of balance and relaxation.
 5-HTP converts into serotonin, an important brain chemical involved in mood, appetite, and impulse control.
 5HTP suits those whose depression is associated with anxiety, restlessness, or racing thoughts.
 A disadvantage is that it reduces sex drive.

 Tryptophan is back on the market.
 It works by converting to 5-HTP which then converts into serotonin.
 It has similar properties to 5-HTP and some people prefer tryptophan while others prefer 5HTP.
 It is difficult to predict which one will work better without first trying them separately for a week or two.